HELP Specialist Staff

 Her advocacy work has focused on: the prevention of child abuse and neglect, seeking family-focused solutions, older youth adoption, and providing education and support to parents around the issues of childhood trauma, grief, and attachment.

 “I am motivated by my belief that childhood is a treasure; a foundational birthright to our human experience.
 My hope in providing skilled support to families is that childhood can be claimed and reclaimed for children and teens whose lives have been impacted by trauma, grief, and loss.”

 Kelly Heagle, MA, LMFT, RPT (HELP Specialist):

 Kelly has a Master’s in Marriage and Family Therapy and a Play Therapy Certification from St. Mary’s University.
-She is a Licensed Marriage and Family Therapist (LMFT #2458 ) and a Registered Play Therapist.
+She is a Licensed Marriage and Family Therapist (LMFT #2458) and a Registered Play Therapist.
 In addition to extensive post-graduate training in trauma and attachment, she has completed the National Adoption Competency Child Welfare Training Initiative through the Institute for Innovation & Implementation at the University of Maryland, School of Social Work.

-Kelly has worked with adoptive families in a variety of ways over the past decade including providing therapy services to families by adoption.
+Kelly has worked with adoptive, foster and kinship families in a variety of ways over the past decade including providing therapy services to families by adoption.
 She has extensive experience in trauma informed care as well as understanding the many systems that interact with adoptive families.
 She has worked in day treatment, school and community settings and has provided outpatient therapy.
 She is also an adoptive parent.